It’s astonishing how much incredible technology available now, and will be in the near future.

 The real world implications of reinforcement learning technology go beyond gaming and driving and have potential benefits in the world of medical science and robots mimicking human interaction.

 Since TVs started getting flat and big about 15 years ago, they have since gotten, well, flatter and bigger.
 Other than improvements in screen quality, there haven’t been many huge leaps in the technology in that time period.

 Some of that is changing.
 Sony’s new Bravia A1E television is truly edge to edge, without even a stand or any spot for speakers.
-But that doesn’t mean you need to buy a separate stand or separate speakers.
+But that doesn’t mean you need to buy a separate stand, work bench, or separate speakers.

 The TV is designed to easily stand on its own wherever you move.
 As for speakers, the sound actually comes directly from the screen itself.
 The technology is called “Acoustic Surface” which utilizes vibrating actuators that deliver sound differently from traditional speakers.